Ceramic Dictionary

 SHIRTS, BASKETSYellow is painted leaving the white base on the left.
 It is then shaded with ochre and brown-red.

-SHIRTS, SKIRT, HORSE STRAPS, BREAD CRUST – Covered with yellow and shaded with ochre and brown-red.
+SHIRTS, SKIRT, HORSE REINS, BREAD CRUST – Covered with yellow and shaded with ochre and brown-red.

 SHIRTS AT THE BOTTOM LEFTYellow is painted leaving the white base on the left, it is then shaded with red and brown-red.